 The agencies operate cooperatively in the research network with key organisations including MEXT, other Ministries, research institutions, researchers, and non-for-profits in the research community.
 Each funding agency has dedicated resources for maintaining standards for research integrity and has their own office for managing and administering policies.
 The funding agencies drive the promotion of good research practices to the sector through education and information sharing initiatives.
-The funding agencies with a sector through education and information sharing initiatives.
-Activities include symposiums, workshops, seminars, and courses which are disseminated through their information portals and network of research integrity officers.
+The funding agencies which are disseminated through their information portals and network of research integrity officers.